Rites of Spring: Musical style and legacy

 Rites of Spring incorporated confessional lyrics into their hardcore punk style.
-According to Quinn Villarreal of Sirius XM, "Songwriting focus shifted from disdain and rage, to themes like relationships issues, trauma, and other hard to discuss topics."
+According to Quinn Villarreal of SiriusXM, "Songwriting focus shifted from disdain and rage, to themes like relationships issues, trauma, and other hard to discuss topics."

 The band cited influences including the Smiths, the Birthday Party, Buzzcocks, the Mob, the Fall, Television, Bob Dylan, the Saints, Wire, the Undertones and the Adverts.

 Although Rites of Spring are regarded as having "unknowingly created and defined" the emo subgenre of hardcore punk, Picciotto himself has publicly rejected this notion.
 When asked about it in an interview his response was, "I've never recognized 'emo' as a genre of music.
 I always thought it was the most retarded term ever.
 I know there is this generic commonplace that every band that gets labeled with that term hates it.
 They feel scandalized by it.
 But honestly, I just thought that all the bands I played in were punk rock bands.
 The reason I think it's so stupid is that – what, like the Bad Brains weren't emotional?
 What – they were robots or something?
 It just doesn't make any sense to me."

 They have been cited as an influence by Eddie Vedder of Pearl Jam.